tstackhouse/dotfiles/README.md

 ## Enter `dotfiles`

-I switched over to this configuration management setup after finally getting fed up with my shared-history configuation in bash and deciding to jump ship for zsh.
-Iince I was going to be starting over again anyway for my prompt config, I decided to start transitioning to a better management setup for all my dotfiles.
+I switched over to this configuration management setup after finally getting fed up with my shared-history configuation in bash (which I had never managed to get to work quite right) and deciding to jump ship for zsh.
+Since I was going to be starting over again anyway for my shell config, I decided to start transitioning to a better management setup for all my dotfiles.

 ## Differences from Cowboy's version